IshanKarki/GalleryApp/README.md

 # GalleryApp
-This is a simple UI gallery app.
+This is a simple UI gallery app trying to portray the interface designs as more of a social familiar platform like Instagram.

 "Updated DEMO"